-I am a physicist and currently a MSc student in Astrophysics.
-I’m particularly interested in understand the role of Black Holes in the Universe.
-How these invisible entities can affect their surroundings and even their entire host galaxy and how their fate are bound to the fate of the larger structures.
+I am an astrophysicist and currently a Ph.D. student in Astrophysics.
+I’m particularly interested in understanding the role of Black Holes in the Universe.
+How can these invisible entities affect their host galaxy?
+And how their fate is bound to the future of the larger structures.

 I work with analysis and modeling of multiwavelength observations of galactic nuclei too.
-The objective is to understand the physical processes that are ocurring in the AGNs and compare real data with simulations.
+The objective is to understand the physical processes that are occurring in the AGNs and compare real data with simulations.
 I am interested in machine learning methods to model AGN observable emission.

 - The physics behind accretion flows around compact objects, mainly black holes;

-- Numerical simulations of accretion flows around black holes;
+- Numerical simulations of accretion flow around black holes;

-- The interaction between the accretion disk of a supermassive black hole and the host galaxy.
+- The interaction between the accretion disk of a supermassive black hole and its host galaxy.
 Consequences of winds and feedback.

 Instituto de Astronomia, Geofísica e Ciências Atmosféricas

 Rua do Matão, 1226 – Cidade Universitária